ianhenryryan/multiclass-cnn-severe-imbalance/README.md

 <p>I understand that grasping the fundamentals of CNNs and related AI concepts can be overwhelming at first.
 My goal is to make these topics more accessible through these notebooks.</p>

 <h3>Permissions:</h3>
 <p>You are free to download, use, edit, and reference the notebooks, Python code, and Markdown content.
-I aim for accuracy in the explanations provided, though I acknowledge that scientific understanding is always evolving.
-I welcome constructive feedback and corrections.</p>
+I aim for accuracy I am still learning.
+I welcome constructive feedback and or corrections.</p>

 <p>This project is intended as a learning resource.</p>